jiangjiawen/mmdeploy0.6_tensorrt8_cpp_windows/readme.md

 ### mmdeploy tensorrt plugins

-Tradition mask-rcnn use "TRTBatchedNMS" and "MMCVMultiLevelRoiAlign".
+Normal mask-rcnn model only uses "TRTBatchedNMS" and "MMCVMultiLevelRoiAlign".
 So I create these two plugins.

 ## tensorrt engine